TYPO3 vs WordPress – My Honest Opinion

 - Links between translations

-Core Difference: WordPress uses EAV (Entity-Attribute-Value) with meta tables—flexible, but performance costs with complex queries.
-TYPO3 uses a classic relational model with typed tables—more structured, but less flexible for retroactive custom fields.
+Core Difference: WordPress uses EAV (Entity-Attribute-Value) with meta tables – flexible, but comes with performance costs for complex queries.
+TYPO3 uses a classic relational model with typed tables – more structured, but less flexible for retroactive custom fields.

 Technical Simplifications

-The database schemas presented are heavily simplified to illustrate the core concepts.
-In reality, both systems have significantly more complex structures with additional indices, constraints, and optimized query patterns.
-These simplifications serve to understand the fundamental architectural differences.
+The database schemas shown are highly simplified to illustrate the core concepts.
+In reality, both systems have significantly more complex structures with additional indices, constraints, and optimised query patterns.
+These simplifications serve to aid understanding of the fundamental architectural differences.

 Extension Architecture